nekrassov01/Pasm/README.md

 ## To do

-- Fix the problem of not being able to publish modules to PSGallery.
+- Pass the 'VpcId' and 'SubnetId' of the sample template as parameters.
 - Implement the cleanup process.
 - Performance tuning.